bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_OpticalAdapter/Documentation.md

-Properties in this property set are applicable to the transition type of cable fitting, indicated that such transtion is an optical adapter.
+Properties in this property set are applicable to the transition type of cable fitting.
+Indicated that such transition is an optical adapter.